jbottum/t5pat/langchain_markdown46.md

 plt.xlabel('Model'): This line sets the x-axis label as 'Model'.

 plt.title('Tokenizer Load Time Comparison'): This line sets the title of the chart as 'Tokenizer Load Time Comparison'.

+### Pipeline Load Time Comparison

+The following provides the code to plot the pipeline load time and then a description of each line of code.

 ```
 # Plot pipeline load times